simpleidserver/FaasNet/docs/documentation/eventmesh/clustering.md

 docker-compose up
 ```

-Two peers will be deployed and are listening the ports `4000` and `4001`.
+Two peers will be deployed and will listen the ports `4000` and `4001`.

-Always in a command prompt, add a new VPN
+Always in a command prompt, add a new Message VPN

 ```
 FaasNet.EventMeshCTL.CLI.exe add_vpn --name=vpn --port=4001
 ```

-Check if the VPN is correctly replicated in the second node by executing the following command
+Check if the Message VPN is correctly replicated in the second node by executing the following command

 ```
 FaasNet.EventMeshCTL.CLI.exe get_all_vpn --port=4002